 Subd.
 2. Penalty.
 A person convicted of violating subdivision 1 may be sentenced as follows:

-(1) if (i) the person knew or had reason to know that the act created a risk of death, substantial bodily harm, or serious property damage; or (ii) the act caused death, substantial bodily harm, or serious property damage; or (iii) the act involved the intentional disarming of a peace officer by taking or attempting to take the officer's firearm from the officer's possession without the officer's consent; to imprisonment for not more than five years or to payment of a fine of not more than $10,000, or both;
+(1) if the act was committed with knowledge that it created a risk of death, substantial bodily harm, or serious property damage, or if the act involved the intentional disarming of a peace officer by taking or attempting to take the officer's firearm from the officer's possession without the officer's consent, to imprisonment for not more than five years or to payment of a fine of not more than $10,000, or both;

-(2) if the act was accompanied by force or violence or the threat thereof, and is not otherwise covered by clause (1), to imprisonment for not more than one year or to payment of a fine of not more than $3,000, or both; or
+(2) if the act was accompanied by force or violence or the threat thereof, to imprisonment for not more than one year or to payment of a fine of not more than $3,000, or both; or

 Official Publication of the State of Minnesota